jason4151/cloudformation/README.md

 ## Compute
 ### EC2
+Templates prefaced with `ec2` create the respective service utilizing an EC2 instance.

 ### ECS
 The `ecs.yml` template creates an Amazon ECS cluster with auto scaling for an application.
-The `ecs-fargate.yml` template creates an ECS Fargate "Serverless" deployment using an example application.
+The `ecs-fargate.yml` template creates an ECS Fargate Serverless deployment using an example application.

 ## Database
 ### RDS
+The `rds-aurora-mysql.yml` template creates a RDS Aurora MySQL Database cluster in Serverless mode.
+The `rds-mysql.yml` template creates a single RDS MySQL Database instance.
+Both templates utilize Secrets Manager for generating the database admin user password.

 ## Developer Tools
 ### CodePipeline